MACE-App/MACE/README.md

 </table>

 ### Documentation Output Examples
 Click any preview below to download the sample file and open it locally.
-GitHub limits in-browser viewing of HTML and Markdown files, so downloading is the best way to see the full output.
+GitHub limits in-browser viewing of HTML and Excel files, so downloading is the best way to see the full output.

 <table>
 <tr>